arshad-yaseen/nice-retry/README.md

 Each backoff strategy serves different use cases:

-- `exponential`: Best for most scenarios, provides good balance between quick retries and preventing system overload
+- `exponential` (default): Best for most scenarios, provides good balance between quick retries and preventing system overload
 - `linear`: Useful when you want gradual increase in delay without exponential growth
 - `aggressive`: For scenarios requiring more aggressive backing off to reduce system load
 - `fixed`: When consistent retry intervals are needed